U.S. News Rankings

 Hanover College is a private institution that was founded in 1827.
-It has a total undergraduate enrollment of 1,068, its setting is rural, and the campus size is 640 acres.
-It utilizes a other-based academic calendar.
-Hanover College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 112.
-Its tuition and fees are $30,268 (2012-13).
+It has a total undergraduate enrollment of 1,123, its setting is rural, and the campus size is 640 acres.
+Hanover College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 115.
+Its tuition and fees are $31,760 (2013-14).

 |School mission and unique qualities (as provided by the school):|

-Students develop strong critical-thinking and problem-solving skills in interactive classes in 30+ major areas and programs of study.
-Those skills distinguish Hanover graduates in whatever their career path.
+Students develop strong critical-thinking, writing, speaking, and problem-solving skills in interactive classrooms, laboratories, studios, and performance halls as they pursue one or more of 30+ major areas and programs of study.
+Those skills distinguish Hanover graduates whatever their career path.
 The College is known for its outstanding placement of graduates in career opportunities, graduate schools, and professional programs.

-Another reason is because Hanover promotes a broad range of off-campus opportunities for experiential learning.
-Student Fellows of the Rivers Institute study the cultural and natural histories of river environments in local, regional, national, and international projects.
+Another reason is because Hanover offers a broad range of off-campus opportunities for experiential learning.
 The Internship Office coordinates a tuition-free academic internship for any student.
-The unique Business Scholars Program (open to students of all majors) arranges paid, project-based internships wherein participants apply their knowledge, gain experience, and develop their resumes.
+The unique Business Scholars Program is open to students of all majors and arranges paid, project-based internships wherein participants apply their knowledge, gain experience, and develop their resumes.
 The Career Center offers semester-long programs in Philadelphia, Washington, D.C., and Chicago, allowing students to learn and to explore possible careers in major cities.
-And Richter Grant recipients pursue creative, self-designed, and independent learning experiences not normally a part of a college curriculum.
+And Richter Grant recipients pursue creative, self-designed, independent learning experiences not normally a part of a college curriculum.

-Hanover also encourages a global education, with approximately 56% of students traveling and studying abroad before graduation.
+Hanover also promotes and supports a global education, encouraging every student to travel and study abroad before graduation.
 Four-week Spring Term courses travel to countries such as England, Ireland, Italy, South Africa, China, Japan, and Vietnam.
-Substantial financial support is available to all eligible students, while the Global Scholars Program guarantees one fully-funded such course for academically-talented incoming students.
+Substantial financial support is available to eligible students, while the Global Scholars Program supports one such experience for academically-talented incoming students.
 Semester-long partner programs (in Australia, Turkey, Belgium, Germany, France, Spain and Mexico) also enable students to immerse themselves in foreign cultures and gain invaluable life skills.
 And recent Biology, Economics, Classics, Art History, Spanish, and French majors have pursued summer research and internships opportunities in India, Thailand, Turkey, Spain, Belgium, Australia, Ghana, and France.

-Located in southeastern Indiana, close to three major cities; Louisville (45 minutes), Cincinnati (75 minutes), and Indianapolis (90 minutes)the College's beautiful 650-acre campus overlooks the Ohio River and allows ample opportunities for fieldwork, recreation, competition, and reflection.
+Located in southeastern Indiana, close to three major cities-Louisville (45 minutes), Cincinnati (75 minutes), and Indianapolis (90 minutes)-the College's beautiful 650-acre campus overlooks the Ohio River, allowing ample opportunities for fieldwork, recreation, competition, and reflection.

 |School type||private, coed college|